Skip to main content

 First, acknowledge that the 'effective context' is often 50-60% of what's on the spec sheet.
 If you're building critical infrastructure, you cannot rely on the marketing numbers.
 I trust Claude up to about 60% of its window before I start seeing that verbose degradation.
 For GPT, you need to be even more conservative because the failure is harder to detect programmatically.

-Third, orchestrate your agents to reduce context load.
+Third, orchestrate your AI agents to reduce context load.
 Instead of dumping the whole codebase into one prompt, break it down.
 Use high-signal snippets.
 The goal isn't to see how much data you can cram in; it's to see how much clarity you can maintain.

 The game has changed.
 We aren't just prompt engineers anymore; we're psychologists for these systems.
 If you want ownership over your AI outcomes, you need to anticipate these breakdowns before they happen.
 Don't let the model's confusion become your business problem.